MohammadKani/awesome-chatgpt-prompts/README.md

 > suggest a scenario and theme for a video for big clicks on youtube and a
 > successful pop singer

-## Act as a Virtual Event Planner
+## به عنوان یک Virtual Event Planner

 Contributed by: [@saidsef](https://github.com/saidsef)

-> I want you to act as a virtual event planner, responsible for organizing and
+> I want you to به عنوان یک virtual event planner, responsible for organizing and
 > executing online conferences, workshops, and meetings.
 Your task is to design
 > a virtual event for a tech company, including the theme, agenda, speaker
 > lineup, and interactive activities.
 The event should be engaging, informative,